We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Polycarbonate lenses are a must for kids’ glasses because they are shatterproof.
 Accessories such as straps and ear grips can help ensure that glasses stay in place and do not shift throughout the day.

-Kids should keep their frames in a case to protect them when not in use.
+Children should keep their frames in a case to protect them when not in use.

 They should also wear their glasses as instructed by their eye doctor.
 Typically, this means wearing them all the time.
-Parents and caregivers should talk with teachers and other people in the kid’s life to ensure they are wearing their glasses when necessary.
+Parents and caregivers should talk with teachers and other people in the child’s life to ensure they are wearing their glasses when necessary.

-Some older kids may prefer to wear contact lenses.
+Some older children may prefer to wear contact lenses.
 Kids who are mature enough may be able to take on the responsibility involved in using these.
 It is important to teach them to use these lenses correctly to prevent injury and protect eye health.

 A person can also choose to purchase kids’ glasses from their eye care professional, as this has the added benefit of allowing for in-person adjustments and replacements.